hudson-and-thames/mlfinlab/docs/source/codependence/information_theory_metrics.rst

 A link between Mutual information and copula entropy was presented in the paper by `Ma, Jian & Sun, Zengqi.
 (2008).
 Mutual information is copula entropy <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512994>`_.

-`A blog post by Dr. Gautier Marti <https://gmarti.gitlab.io/qfin/2020/07/01/mutual-information-is-copula-entropy.html>`_ includes descriptions of two alternative estimators of copula entropy:
+`A blog post by Gautier Marti <https://gmarti.gitlab.io/qfin/2020/07/01/mutual-information-is-copula-entropy.html>`_ includes descriptions of two alternative estimators of copula entropy:

 - First, estimate the copula (as a normalized ranking of the observations).
 Then apply the standard